eurval/best-repo-ever/README.md

 # best-repo-ever
 Hello.
 This is a test.
+CONFLICT